greenmindagency/tools/README.md

 - Common layout elements come from `header.php` and `footer.php`.

 ## Task Manager
 Simple team task management system with admin login (`peter`).
-Tasks can be assigned to users and separated into today's and upcoming lists.
+Tasks include priority and optional client linkage and are separated into today's and upcoming lists.
+An admin panel lets you add team members and clients for assignment, and each task can expand to edit its description or reassign the work.
 Database tables are defined in `task-manager/setup.sql`.

 ### SEO Platform Backups
 Backups are created manually from the dashboard using the **Backup Now**